tini2p-project/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - I2NP message (type 3)
 - Padding (type 254)

+In the new session reply message, the following blocks are required, in the following order:

+- DateTime (type 0)
+- Options (type 5)
+- New Session Ack (type 10)

+Other allowed blocks:

+- I2NP message (type 3)
+- Padding (type 254)

 No other blocks are allowed.
+Padding, if present, must be the last block.

 In the existing session message, order is unspecified, except for the following requirements: